 While it’s fun and easy to blame tech Bro’s for the Bay Area’s housing crisis, the truth starts decades before most of these millennials were even born!
-To get a glimpse into the challenges the issues of planning and development in San Francisco, and why there aren’t enough high-rises to accommodate our population, we need only turn the clock back to about 1960.
+To get a glimpse into the challenges of development in San Francisco, and why there aren’t enough high-rises to accommodate our population, we need only turn the clock back to about 1960.

 Up until about 1960, San Francisco planning followed a simple un-written rule: tall buildings belong at the top of hills, accenting their heights while preserving as much light and view for those lower down the hills.
 When San Francisco was a blue-collar industrial port town, this worked rather easily.
 Low-rise manufacturing at the Waterfront scaling up to the tallest structures at the top of Nob, Russian, or Rincon Hill to name just a few of our famous hills.

 But after World War II ended, San Francisco began it’s transition from a blue-collar industrial production city to a financial services and white-collar city.
 The change began on the northern end of town (the most expensive land), trickling down to the southern county border over the coming decades.
 Loss after loss of blue-collar manufacturing and production jobs in the city culminated with the closure of the Hunter’s Point Shipyard and Schlage Lock Factory in the 1980s.